jjorissen52/bullhorn_interface/README.md

 ## Configuration and Secrets

 Configuration and secrets files by the names of `conf.py` and `bullhorn_secrets.py` already exist in `/bullhorn_interface/settings/`, and they are capable of passing `bullhorn_interface.tests.valid_conf_test()`.
-These initial configurations will allow you to:

-    1) Login
-    2) Store Login and Access Tokens
-    3) Make API calls one at a time

-However, the default configurations will not allow you to:

-    1) Make multiple concurrent API calls
-    2) Send emails using `bullhorn_interface.helpers.send_email()`

-Let's do some tests to make sure things are behaving how they are supposed to.
+However, to use any functionality of the API, you must change the default configuration.

+Before editing the configuration let's make sure the installation worked.

 ```python